bThink-BGU/BPjs/docs/source/BPjsTutorial/hello-world.rst

     :linenos:
     :language: javascript

 Each b-thread is responsible for requesting its event only, so the code is very cohesive.
 But alas, the program may generate the events in the wrong order.
 This is because the event arbiter can choose which event to select first.
-In the blow example, we have two runs generating different traces.
+In the example below, we have two runs generating different traces.

 .. code:: bash
   :number-lines: